 LOST PROPERTY: Do you own these items?

-BUNDABERG Police have released a number of images of items that have found their way into their lost property room.
+Bundaberg police have released images of items that have recently ended up in their property room.

-If you are missing the vroom, vroom of a child’s dirt bike or perhaps lost your pedal power, then check the images below for more details.

-If you think the property below might be yours and you can prove ownership, please contact Bundaberg Police and quote the corresponding police reference number.
+If you think any of the items below might be yours and you can prove ownership, please contact Bundaberg Police quoting the corresponding police reference number.

-A child’s green and black petrol-powered dirt bike was found at the end of Taylor St, Kepnock at 9am on Tuesday.
+A sum of money was found in Buss Park during the Christmas lights festivities on December 12.

-If this bike belongs to you, contact police and quote the reference QP2002569001.
+If this cash belongs to you, contact police and quote the reference QP2002591147.

-A Repco Charger mountain bike was found at the rear of a property in Duncraigen St, Norville on Tuesday.
+A black Apple iPad was found at the Burnett Heads Marina on December 16.

-A Black Samsung mobile phone was found on Takalvan St near a tyre outlet on Monday, December 14.
+A pair of black rimmed reading glasses in a black and blue case were found with the above iPad.

-If this phone belongs to you contact police and quote the reference QP2002562844
+If these glasses belong to you, contact police and quote the reference QP2002577783.

-If you have information for police, contact Policelink by providing information using the online suspicious activity form 24 hours per day or calling 131 444.
+If you have information for that could help police, you can contact Policelink by providing information using the online suspicious activity form 24 hours a day or by calling 131 444.

-You can report information about crime anonymously to Crime Stoppers, a registered charity and community volunteer organisation, via crimestoppersqld.com.au 24 hours a day or calling 1800 333 000.
+You can also report information about crime anonymously to Crime Stoppers, a registered charity and community volunteer organisation, via crimestoppersqld.com.au 24 hours a day or by calling 1800 333 000.

 More stories